best student bank account . piggy bank

 Shop around

-Like you would with car insurance, or your phone contract, shopping around is the best way to narrow down options.
+Like you would with car insurance or your phone contract, shopping around is the best way to narrow down options.

-We’ve got a table comparing some of the best student accounts on the market at the moment – but you can do your own research too.
+We’ve got a table below comparing some of the best student accounts on the market at the moment – but you can do your own research too.
 Make a list and see what perks/benefits you’d want the most.
 This will help you rank your choices and make that decision.

 Think past the freebies